IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/point-chart.md

 ## $PlatformShort$ Point Chart Styling

-Once the $PlatformShort$ Point Chart is set up, we may want to make some further styling customizations such as change the point colors, change the legend font family, and/or increase the size of the axis labels to make it easier to read.
+Once the $PlatformShort$ Point Chart is set up, we may want to make some further styling customizations such as change the markers and its outlines, brushes and thickness.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"